The Best Flowers for Bees To Plant In Your Gardens

 Zinnias

 Zinnias are the workhorses of the flower garden.
-The plants are tender annuals that are easy to sow from seed.
+The plants are tender annuals that are easy flowers to grow from seed.
 The plants are almost carefree and produce abundant, vibrant blooms.
 The more you cut the flowers, the more they bloom, making it a win-win for you and the bees.

-You can plant zinnias in poor soil, and they will grow, so if you’re looking for a flower to plant for the bees and don’t have the best soil, a few zinnia seeds might be a good choice.
-The plants like the full sun; they thrive in hot, dry climates.
+Zinnias will grow in poor soil, so if you’re looking for a flower to plant for the bees and don’t have the best soil, a few zinnia seeds might be a good choice.
+The plants like the full sun and thrive in hot, dry climates.

-The flowers also continue to bloom through the heat of the summer when the colder season blooms start to die back.
-Zinnias help to provide food for bees at the height of summer.
+The flowers also continue to bloom through the heat of summer when the colder season blooms start to die back.
+At the height of summer, zinnias help to provide food for bees.

 • Bloom Time – Early Summer – First Frost